The RealReal Inc. (REAL) is ready for next Episode as it posted an annual sales of 603,490 K - News Daemon

 The RealReal Inc. (NASDAQ: REAL) Trading Performance Indicators

-Here are The RealReal Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.24.
+You can see what The RealReal Inc. (REAL) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 1.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.22.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -2.27, a number that is poised to hit -0.35 in the next quarter and is forecasted to reach -0.47 in one year’s time.